Analysis | Plans for a Bigger Pie of Global Taxes, Sliced Fairly

 9. How do digital taxes work?

-France led the way in introducing what’s known as a digital-services tax, imposing a 3% levy on revenue such as targeted advertising and the sale of data for companies with at least 750 million euros ($894 million) in global revenue and digital sales of 25 million euros in France.
+France led the way, imposing a 3% levy on revenue such as targeted advertising and the sale of data for companies with at least 750 million euros ($894 million) in global revenue and digital sales of 25 million euros in France.
 Of about 30 businesses affected, most are American, but the list also includes Chinese, German and British as well as French firms.

 For more articles like this, please visit us at bloomberg.com